 We used this system during spring break when we found a mass of cyclists ahead of us in the ferry line for the 4:20 pm sailing.
 We would have had to take the last weekday SF ferry at 5:35 pm and not made it back to the bike rental office before they closed at 6 pm.
 Worked out very smoothly!

-Note: the service is closed for the winter now.
-They start back up in spring 2019.
+Note: the service is closed during the winter.
+They start back up in the spring.

 The ferry ride from Sausalito to San Francisco is about 30 minutes.

 It's a good idea to check when the last ferry leaves Sausalito on the day you plan to go (e.g., in winter, the last Blue and Gold Ferry leaves Sausalito at 5:35 pm).

 Ticket prices for one way, Sausalito to SF: